yguan/Algorithm/README.md

 This contains some algorithm implementations.

-## Building the Application (not working yet)
+## Building the Application

 Here are the build steps:

-1. Install the following node moduels:
+1. Go to the Algorithm folder and install the following node moduels:

 * `npm install -g grunt`
 * `npm install grunt-contrib-requirejs`